 Who We Are

-The VP, Apache Brand Management and associated Officer's Committee is the formal body within the ASF responsible for setting policy and answering questions about the use of our logos and trademarks, along with other responsibilities.
+The VP, Apache Brand Management and associated Brand Management Committee is the formal body within the ASF responsible for setting policy and answering questions about the use of our logos and trademarks, along with other responsibilities.
 The Committee is made up of elected members of the ASF who have shown merit in the branding and trademarks areas.
 The current VP, Apache Brand Management is Shane Curcuru, as appointed by the Board of Directors.

 Description of Key Trademark Principles